oleksiy1409liut/auvathiaworlds/README.md

 # Osakan Worlds

-A mod that adds a new playable planets with lots of intricate,complex factory building elements into the game to extensify your playthrough!
+A mod that adds new playable planets with lots of intricate,complex factory building elements into the game to extensify your playthrough!

-planet progression: serpulo, erekir, osaka, (future planets here)
+planet progression: serpulo, erekir, osaka, shattered planet, (insert future planets)

 Them ohno looking good chat 🔥